ireddick/typescript-with-tests-starter/readme.md

 ## Irritations

-tsc is slow, even with the `incremental` flag enabled
+tsc is slow, even with the `incremental` flag enabled.

+NOTE: the new native TypeScript native binary looks like it significantly improves things, but currently the separate 'tsgo' binary is raising some errors.